liftforward/integration-docs/README.md

 2. Exchange the `authorization_token` for a charge.

 #### Creating Charges
-A charge is between your company and LiftForward.
-This is how much money LiftForward will pay your company, and is separate from the installment charges the cusomter will be paying LiftForward.
+You will need to exchange your `authorization_token` for a charge.
+There are three reasons for this.

+1. To ensure that the `authorization_token` is real.
+2. To ensure that the `authorization_token` hasn't been used before.
+3. To verify which `merchant_checkout_id` the `authorization_token` belongs to.

+A charge should be created when you intend to fulill the customers order.
 When the charge is created it is in the `authorized` state - similar to how a Credit Card transaction will first be authorized before it is actually submitted for settlement.

 POST to the `/charges` endpoint